The Beginner’s Guide to Starting a Social Impact Business

 In addition, there are many affordable marketing tools you can use to automate your business without paying an arm and a leg.

-Many social business were started as a “side hustle.”
+Many social businesses were started as “side hustles.”
 That’s often advantageous because you’re not under the pressure to turn a profit right away.
 Take a deep dive on into the side-hustle life in our interview with Nick Loper.
+And, take the time to check this out: 5 Expert Tips on How to Turn Your Side Hustle Into a Good Business!

 You can take the time to refine your message, stay true to your vision, test your ideas, and find the right business model that will set you up for long-term success.